Conrad Sangma appoints Joykumar as interim president of NPP Manipur unit

 This followed in response to the renewed initiative taken by the NPP which had on 17 November 2024 withdrawn support to the BJP-led government in Manipur.

-The NPP had six MLAs in the 60-member Manipur legislative assembly, though the party secured 7 seats in the last assembly elections.
+The NPP had six MLAs in the 60-member Manipur legislative assembly at present though the party secured 7 seats in the last assembly elections in the state.

 One of its legislators died of a prolonged illness recently.